 Augmented reality is the technology responsible for most of the immersive and addictive effects of PokemonGo.
 If you’re wondering what augmented reality means, the simplest example would be live scores on your TV screen while watching a cricket match.
 It is the technology that’s used to superimpose a 3D visual imagery above the reality of your surroundings so that you feel like it’s really there where you are in the time and location.
-In PokemonGo, you see Pokemons on your screen along with the camera view which fools you into thinking that the Pokemon is actually right in front of you to be caught.
-Augmented reality is one of the biggest addictive factors of PokemonGo.
+In PokemonGo, you see Pokemons on your screen along with the camera view, which fools you into thinking that the Pokemon is actually right in front of you to be caught.
+Augmented reality is one of the biggest addictive factors in PokemonGo.

 Big Data behind the stage

 PokemonGo presents the gameplay based on the features of your location.
 It detects your location from the GPS and tailors the Pokemon that you would find nearby accordingly.
 For example, you will find water based Pokemon near water bodies.
 This means the game has a lot of maps data working behind the stage.
 It uses this data to make the gaming experience richer and more immersive.

 Since the game has massive amounts of data about the locations from around the world, the data is definitely huge.
 We call this the big data and it happens to be our area of interest and expertise, too.
 These large data sets are responsible for the context based gaming experience, which is one thing that makes PokemonGo look so immersive and real like.
 The player feels the closeness of the game to the reality, which is something that can make the gaming experience more rewarding.

 When you play PokemonGo, you are in fact playing Google maps with augmented reality that is powered by big data.
 This gives you the feeling of co-presence with the virtual world of Pokemons within your physical reality.
 Without this effect of big data, the game could have gone unnoticed by the vast majority of people who aren’t really into smartphone games.